Job Security

 - Distrust of management based on the assumption that the people lower in the hierarchy will be the first to go

 But when job security is instilled in your people, productivity will benefit.
-For example, employees who believe that they are safe for now will participate in career development opportunities.
-Such workers will see that, by investing their effort today, they will still be employed tomorrow so as to use their new skills.
+Employees who believe that they are safe for now will participate in career development opportunities.
+Workers like these will see that, by investing their effort today, they will still be employed tomorrow so as to use their new skills.

 Lowers Expenses

 When companies start to look at firing people, it can have unintended consequences.
 Ironically, it’s often the most talented workers who act first when layoffs are in the air.
-With great skills to offer, your best people could find it easiest to arrange for new work.
+With great workplace skills to offer, your best people could find it easiest to arrange for new jobs.

 As the worry spreads, additional employees will start looking, which can result in a sudden upsurge in voluntary quits.

 Replacing those workers will be more difficult than expected.
-If word gets out that your company is examining layoffs, or is having trouble staying in business, then people will be reluctant to join you.
+If word gets out that your company is examining layoffs, or is having trouble staying in business, then people will be reluctant to join you (not to mention how this affects business sales and profits).
 Nobody wants to get hired by an organization, tell all of their prospects that they are off the market, and then be back on the streets a short while later.

-Let’s face it, some issues are beyond the control of HR, management, and even the entire organization.
+Let’s face it: some issues are beyond the control of HR, management, and even the entire organization.
 So it’s the task of HR and managers to minimize the effect of job security challenges.
-Here are just some of the options:
+Here are just some of the ways you can do so:

 Be Transparent